biozal/NewWorld/dm/Echor Empire/House Jackson.md

   - **Lady Paloma Cole**: Lady Paloma is Lady Chelsea Jackson sister.
 She is a witty and intelligent woman, in her early 20's, with curly brown hair and green eyes.
 She wears a gown of blue satin and carries a leather-bound book that contains many secrets and spells.

+- **Lady Margaret Campbell(Cole)**: Lady Chelsea's aunt, in her mid-50s, with gray hair and a gentle demeanor.
+She wears a gown of blue satin and carries a bouquet of flowers that she likes to give as gifts.
+Margaret is a kind and loving woman who is known for her generosity and her devotion to her family.

+  - **Lord Edward Campbell**: Margaret's Campbell husband, in his late 50s, with a bald head and a stern gaze.
+He wears a suit of black plate armor and carries a sword that has been in his family for generations.
+Edward is a fierce warrior and a skilled strategist who has won many battles for House Campbell.

+  - **Lady Amelia Campbell**: Lady Margaret and Lord Edward's daughter.
+She is in her mid-20s, with long blonde hair and a sweet smile.
+She wears a gown of pink silk and carries a small purse that contains her favorite trinkets.
+Amelia is a kind-hearted young woman who loves animals and spends much of her time caring for them.